 The lie that Satan first told in Eden is, still, being told today, though in different forms.
 “You will be reincarnated and live forever.”
 “You won't really die.
 You will immediately go to heaven.”
 “You will go to hell and be tormented forever.”
 It’s as much a lie now as it was then.

 When we die, our choice, either for God or against God, has been irrevocably made.
 The Bible says that we don’t go on living.

 God created us as an engineer would build a machine.
 He formed us from the earth, and breathed into the dust power, and then man became a living soul (Genesis 2:7).
 He supplied food, water, and sunshine as a means of sustaining life.
 When we die, the reverse of that process takes place: the power of life goes back to God, and our bodies decay back into the elements of the earth (Ecclesiastes 12:7).
 Thus, no person is now suffering in hell.
 Both the just and the unjust sleep (Daniel 12:2; Mark 5:39) in their graves until they are resurrected, either to life or to condemnation (John 5:28, 29).

-In 1 Corinthians 15:51-57, Paul tells us that when Jesus returns, He will give us immortality as a gift; not only to those only who are asleep but also to those alive at His return.
+In 1 Corinthians 15:51-57, Paul tells us that when Jesus returns, He will give us immortality as a gift; not only to those who are asleep, but also to those who are alive at His return.